 Productivity and Profitability Gains through Efficiency Systems

 A boutique winery, an architectural firm, a large manufacturing company or a local retail store – ALL gain greater productivity and profitability when a high-performing team uses clearly defined efficiency systems.
-Greater morale, increased productivity, more profit and higher retention always accompany teams who use efficiency systems.
+Greater morale, increased productivity, more profit and higher retention always accompany teams who align around specifically chosen systems.
+Why is that?
+And, how is it that systems are so crucial to success?

 It is important for all of the team to be aligned with one chosen efficiency system in every area where a system is needed.
 Five ways to do something right is still wrong.
 The high performing team of Blue Angels aligns around ONE system of maneuvers.
 Individuals do not implement maverick ideas or actions after a decision is made.
 Everyone is completely accountable to a clearly defined system.
 No one ever asks, “Now which way was I supposed to turn?”